coldtype/coldtype/docs/about.rst

 Some oddities to note if you’re familiar with other graphics programming environments:

-* There is no "canvas" — all graphics are **hierarchical data** ``return``-ed from a function to the renderer, which does all the actual drawing-to-a-virtual-canvas.
+* There is no "canvas"; all graphics are **hierarchical data** ``return``-ed from a function to the renderer, which does all the actual drawing-to-a-virtual-canvas.

-* There is a lot of emphasis on **method-chaining**, which (I feel) is an underappreciated way to do graphics programming, since the resulting code is easily editable and experimentable.
+* There is an idiomatic emphasis on **method-chaining**, which (I feel) is an underappreciated way to do graphics programming, since the resulting code is easily editable and experimentable.
 Of course, some (like the creator of Python) have called this style of programming "un-Pythonic."
 Take from that what you will!

-* As might already be clear from the first two points, coldtype is not meant to be a good introduction to programming (though it might still be, I'm not sure).
-The emphasis here is on programming patterns that ease the creation of professional graphics, particularly **complex animations** that blend multiple data sources, like text defined in Premiere, MIDI files, or even Ableton Live project files.
+* As might already be clear from the first two points, coldtype is not meant to be a good introduction to programming.
+The point here is to be a toolkit that can help you create professional graphics, particularly **complex animations** that blend multiple data sources, like text defined in Premiere, MIDI files, or even Ableton Live project files.
 (TODO: add links to tutorials on each of those)

 Here’s the code for a somewhat complex animation: